1 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia:

 the grace of God

-“Grace” in this context means that the Macedonian churches experience God’s grace in salvation and the Christian way of life; the grace that impacted their lives manifested itself in generosity toward the poor Jerusalem church.
+“Grace” in this context means that the Macedonian churches experienced God’s grace in salvation and the Christian way of life; the grace that impacted their lives manifested itself in generosity toward the poor Jerusalem church.

-“Grace” occurs ten times in chapters 8 and 9.
+“Grace” occurs 10 times in chapters 8 and 9.
 It is at the core of what it means to give (18 times in 2 Corinthians).
 There are several renderings of the Greek word “grace” in chapters 8 and 9, such as “grace,” “favor,” “gift,” and “thanks.”

 bestowed on the churches of Macedonia:

 The churches in the Macedonian province in northern Greece gave to the needy church in Jerusalem (Ro 15:26; 1 Co 16:3).
 This would include churches in Philippi, Berea, and Thessalonica, churches that Paul visited on his second and third missionary enterprises (Ac 16-17:15; 20:1-6).
-These churches were examples to the Corinthian church.
+These churches were examples for the Corinthian church.